 We Share Our Mother’s Health, as well has having the best title ever, is a burbling electro groove, like Chicks On Speed managed by Malcolm McLaren.
 Karin views it as a ‘sick’ song, but also a counterweight to the more ‘serious’ Marble House.

-‘It’s a very hysterical and mainly a panicked kind of song,’ says Olof, who admits he often has no idea what his sister’s lyrics are about.
+‘It’s a very hysterical and mainly a panicked kind of song,’ says Olof, who admits he often has no idea what his sister’s paper writing lyrics are about.
 ‘I can only relate to the harmonics.
 But the sounds are… like a new rubber material.’

 The inventing of new sounds was another of the guiding precepts behind Silent Shout.
 ‘I learnt a new synthesis, the FM synthesis, and we have featured that on every song,’ says Olof, acknowledging that his inner geek is really also his outer-self.
 ‘You can find that on the Yamaha DX7 and some others.
 But what I use is software for that – it can make very fragile and sensitive sounds that change during the period that you hear them.
 I started to use it because Plastikman uses it,’ he adds cheerfully.